-1. Change in sales and exposure to antimicrobials by pharmaceutical form
+2. Change in sales and exposure to antimicrobials by pharmaceutical form a) Change in weights of active ingredients b) Change in the body weight treated by antimicrobials

-Over the 20 years of monitoring, the tonnage of antimicrobials sold has fluctuated between 471 in 2018 and 1383 tonnes in 2000 (Table 3 in the Annex).
-The tonnage of antimicrobials sold in 2018 fell by 5.5% compared to the tonnage in 2017.
-This change was mainly due to a decrease in the tonnage sold for medicated premixes (-15.3% in one year), as well as a decrease for oral powders and solutions (-1.5% in one year).
+Over the 21 years of monitoring, the tonnage of antimicrobials sold has fluctuated between 1383 tonnes in 2000 and 422 tonnes in 2019 (Table 3 in the Annex).
+The tonnage of antimicrobials sold in 2019 fell by 10.5% compared to the tonnage in 2018.
+This change was mainly due to a decrease in the tonnage sold for oral powders and solutions (-16.8% in one year).

-The weight of antimicrobials sold in 2018 was compared to the tonnage in 2011, the reference year for the first national EcoAntibio plan: a decrease of 48.2% can be observed over these last seven years.
-This decrease was largely attributable to lower sales of orally administered antimicrobials.
+The weight of antimicrobials sold in 2019 was compared to the tonnage in 2011, the reference year for the first national EcoAntibio plan: a decrease of 53.3% can be observed over these last eight years.
+This decrease is largely attributable to lower sales of orally administered antimicrobials (-67.2% for medicated premixes and -50.6% for oral powders and solutions).